Creating a culture of inclusion in the workplace

 Give everyone involved a chance to facilitate recurring meetings.
 Provide a framework to work from but allow staff to be creative in their approach to hosting the meeting.
 This small change can bring different voices to the table and drive solutions.

-Understand schedules differ
+Understand that personal schedules differ

 The business world typically runs on a Western secular year and by preconceived 8-5 work hours.